Graham Warns Dems Against Personal Attacks on Kavanaugh

 Senate Minority Leader Chuck Schumer (D-N.Y.) has vowed to oppose Kavanaugh with every means at his disposal.

 Senate Majority Leader Mitch McConnell (R-Ky.) and other Republicans quickly praised Kavanaugh for his commitment to interpreting the law without considering personal politics.
-Senate Minority Leader Chuck Schumer (D-N.Y.) and other critics bashed him for his rulings on issues ranging from reproductive rights to health care.
+Senate Minority Leader Chuck Schumer (D-N.Y.) and other critics bashed him for his rulings on issues such as reproductive rights and health care.

 Justice Anthony Kennedy opened up a seat on the court by announcing his retirement June 27.
 Kavanaugh is meeting with many lawmakers during his confirmation process to give them chances to talk with him personally.
 He will eventually need a majority vote in the Senate to approve his nomination.